mac-lawson/dynamind/README.md

 3. Navigate to the project directory and run `mix deps.get` to install dependencies.
 4. Follow the instructions in each directory's README to understand and contribute to the project.

+## Managing your Elixir Installation
+Your system and ALL NODES must be running the same version of Elixir.
+Most of this project's dependencies require Elixir .11 or higher, and running multiple clusters with different versions of Elixir will cause issues.

 ## Usage
 TODO: Add usage instructions once the system is developed.